How to Become a Registered Nurse in Las Vegas

-Expect to spend the next 2-4 years (depending on the education level you desire) in school studying and working hard.
-If you will be taking classes part-time to start, add on another year or two of study.
-To be a full-time student in our program you must be enrolled in at least 12 credit hours per semester in our general education portion of the program.
+The nursing program in Las Vegas is a commitment of at least three years.
+If you will be taking classes part-time to start, another year or two of study will be necessary.
+To be a full-time student at Arizona College – School of Nursing – Las Vegas, you must be enrolled in at least 12 credit hours per semester in the general education portion of the program.
+In its entirety, the program consists of 120 credit hours and 877 clinical hours.

 Our courses are focused on teaching students the foundations of nursing and skills that will translate to a variety of healthcare environments.
 You’ll learn: